 National Stuttering Association

 The National Stuttering Association (NSA) provides support, friendship, and information to the stuttering community, instilling the sense of self-worth so often missing in the lives of those who battle this condition.
-With over 140 self-help/support groups for children and adults throughout the United States, the NSA provides information about stuttering, increases public awareness of stuttering, serves as a support and advocacy group, and is a referral organization for speech therapy resources throughout the United States.
+With nearly 200 self-help/support groups for children and adults throughout the United States, the NSA provides information about stuttering, increases public awareness of stuttering, serves as a support and advocacy group, and is a referral organization for speech therapy resources throughout the United States.

 The Stuttering Foundation is an authoritative source on stuttering.
 It supports basic and clinical research, provides training to professionals and raises public awareness about issues related to stuttering.

 SAY: Stuttering Association for the Young